History

 In a warehouse Mike had rented for another project, with Mike’s black dog Molly by his side, they turned over an old vinyl sign – wrote ‘SALVAGE’ – and moments later a customer pulled into the parking lot.
 They haven’t looked back since.
 Robert’s attention to detail coupled with Mike’s creative problem-solving skills has created the framework for this successful partnership.

-Black Dog Salvage quickly outgrew the original location and purchased a 44,000 square warehouse near Historic Grandin Village in Roanoke, VA.
-The business has since evolved from a down and dirty salvage warehouse to an interior design showroom featuring architectural details, custom upcycled designs, furniture paint, regional artisans, and salvage inspired furniture.
-This main retail showroom is now open 7 days a week and welcomes visitors from across the globe.
+Black Dog Salvage quickly outgrew the original location on Franklin Road and purchased a 44,000 square warehouse near Historic Grandin Village in Roanoke, VA.
+The business has since evolved from a down and dirty salvage warehouse to an interior design showroom featuring architectural details, custom upcycled designs, furniture paint, regional artisans, and salvage-inspired furniture.
+This main retail showroom welcomes visitors from across the globe.

-An additional receiving warehouse, “BDS2”, is located less than a mile away and is open to the public Thursday-Saturday and by appointment.
+An additional receiving warehouse, “BDS2”, is located less than a mile away and is available by appointment.
 Customers can find new arrivals, antique lumber, and a large outdoor salvage yard at this location.

 In 2018, Black Dog Salvage opened The Stone House, located next door to the main retail showroom.
-This fully renovated guest house and special event venue was built in 1911 and serves as the ultimate showroom for architectural salvage inspired design.
+This fully renovated guest house and event venue was built in 1911 and serves as the ultimate showroom for architectural salvage-inspired design.

-The latest project from Black Dog Salvage is The Dog Bowl, launches in August 2019.
-Stay tuned!
+The latest project from Black Dog Salvage is The Dog Bowl, launched in August 2019.
+Visit the ‘Events’ tab for upcoming dates!

-Starting a Since 2012, Salvage Dawgs has chronicled the adventures and creativity of Black Dog Architectural Salvage and introduced this Roanoke based business to an international audience.
-Humorous, family-friendly banter, a suspenseful approach to presenting the salvage process and useful information about how to repurpose the historic items they find has resonated with audiences worldwide.
-Now filming its 11th season, Salvage Dawgs has proven to be an engaging and entertaining television show the whole family can enjoy.
-Salvage Dawgs is co-produced by Trailblazer Studios and Figure 8 Films and airs nationally on the DIY and Great American Country Networks, internationally on the Discovery Channel, Quest, and Travel Channel and is available on Amazon, iTunes, and YouTube.
+Since 2012, Salvage Dawgs has chronicled the adventures and creativity of Black Dog Architectural Salvage and introduced this Roanoke-based business to an international audience.
+Humorous, family-friendly banter, a suspenseful approach to presenting the salvage process, and useful information about how to repurpose the historic items they find has resonated with audiences worldwide.
+With a total of 11 seasons and 143 episodes, Salvage Dawgs has proven to be an engaging and entertaining television show the whole family can enjoy.
+Salvage Dawgs is co-produced by Trailblazer Studios and Figure 8 Films and can be found on the DIY Network’s website, Discovery +, Amazon, iTunes, YouTube TV, and streaming devices.